atw1020/sente/docs/GTP/introduction.rst

     ...     command = input(">> ") # prompt (">> ") here is optional
     ...     response = session.interpret(command)
     ...     print(response)

+.. note:: The prompt included here (">> ") *violates*
+    the official GTP spec and should not be used by applications that actually communicate via GTP.
+    (It's purpose here is to make a better interface for debugging)

 Running this code creates an interactive GTP Session with all of the commands in the above table working.